dakshtyagi0002/PRODIGY_ML_02/README.md

 # Prodigy InfoTech Internship: Machine Learning Insights

 Welcome to the Prodigy InfoTech Internship repository!
-This repository documents are for Task 2 of my internship journey, focusing on implementing a linear regression model to predict house prices based on square footage, the number of bedrooms, and the number of bathrooms.
+This repository documents are for Task 2 of my internship journey, focusing on implementing a K-Means Clustering model for customer segmentation of a mall.

 ## Task Overview